-I also spent time studying Kalaripiat (a yoga based martial art) to broaden my experiences.
 I have taught and led retreats in Europe, Middle East and India.
 My wish is to pass on my experience and understanding of yoga instructively, yet also with delight and passion.

 Check my new website at Yogawithandrew.co.uk